Skip to main content

-We realise that Further Education may involve some extra expenses and that you may need to reach out for financial support.
+We realise that studying at college may involve some extra expenses and that you may need to reach out for financial support.
 The College holds Bursary funds for students, who meet the eligibility criteria, to provide financial support towards the costs related to attending college.

-Bursary funds are limited, so priority is given to students with greatest financial needs.
+Bursary funds are limited, so priority is given to students with the greatest financial needs.

 The funding available to you depends upon various factors such as age, course, household income and other government funding you are currently in receipt of.